w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 ### Example: TransferAsset

-An example below illustrates how a chain may transfer assets locally using an XCM.
+An example below illustrates how a chain may transfer assets locally, or locally on a remote chain (as part of another instruction) using an XCM.
 In this message, the `TransferAsset` instruction is defined with two parameters: `assets`, which are the assets to be transferred, and the `beneficiary`, whoever will be the sole beneficiary of these assets.
 More complex instructions, especially those which perform actions that target a location other than the interpreting consensus system may make use of XCVM registers.

 ```rust
 enum Instruction {